owhite/QS165_encoder/README.md

 # QS165 motor magentic encoder with hall output

 <img src="pics/wave_form.png" title="phase plus encorder out">
+One scope probe (red) connected to "W" output of board, and another probe (yellow) is tied to the phase output of the QS165.
+The QS165 is turned by hand as described here: [[LINK](https://github.com/badgineer/MP2-ESC/blob/main/docs/MOTOR_PARAM.md)].

 <img src="pics/final_PCB.png" title="Encoder PCB">

 ## An encoder retrofit for the QS165 motor [[See this link](AS5048_extburn/README.md)].